Manuel Natal Albelo: Political track record

-His first original project was a proposal to retain young professionals and minimize their migration rate.
+His first original project was a proposal to retain young professionals and minimize the migration rate.
 The project was based on the reduction of bureaucratic requirements for the foundation of new enterprises and the eventual creation of an Institute for Entrepreneurship.
-Further efforts included the inclusion of classes focused on entrepreneurship in the education curriculum and the creation of a similar institute focused in the business education of youth.
+Further efforts included the inclusion of classes focused on entrepreneurship in the education curriculum and the creation of a similar institute focused on business education for youth.
 Natal explained that the ultimate goal of these proposals was to retain the capital among local businesses, reducing its export by foreign corporations.
 His next initiative sought the international recognition of the Puerto Rican citizenship through the Secretary of State, pursuing more rights within the international community.
 A related project, P.C.
-1417, also revoked an amendment made to the Political Code of Puerto Rico by the pro-statehood government of Pedro Rosselló, which only granted Puerto Rican citizenship to those that already possessed United States citizenship, effectively preventing foreign immigrants from claiming it.
+1417, also revoked an amendment made to the Political Code of Puerto Rico by the pro-statehood government of Pedro Rosselló, which only granted Puerto Rican citizenship to those who already possessed United States citizenship, effectively preventing foreign immigrants from claiming it.

 On December 21, 2013, Natal was the only member of the PPD to oppose a bill that reduced the retirement pension received by teachers.
 This decision was preceded by days of reunions with education guilds, which took place in the midst of an accelerated and controversial special session called forth by García Padilla.
 Natal was the last member of a larger group to remain firm in his original position, with the others yielding and offering explanatory votes.
 He represented the Agricultural, Natural & Environmental Resources Commission during the public hearings of a project that pursued amends to the Biotechnology Law, there he expressed concerns that the proposed changes would facilitate multinational experiments without supervision and questioned if Monsanto was involved by supporting the bill.
 Furthermore, Natal noted that the entire process should be analyzed while taking under consideration the poor track record of biotechnology corporations and the multiples controversies surrounding their crops.

-After Standard & Poor's downgraded the government's credit to BB rating, Natal opened a webpage where he intended to gather civil proposals to attend the crisis.
+After Standard & Poor's downgraded the government's credit to BB rating, Natal opened a webpage where he intended to gather civil proposals to attend to the crisis.
 He followed this with P.C.
-1740, which proposed equitable salaries between men and women, attending a pre-existing imbalance between genders.
-On March 17, 2014, Natal presented a bill to attend water scarcity by prohibiting its exportation during droughts, which received the cognomen of P. C. 1764.
+1740, which proposed equitable salaries between men and women.
+On March 17, 2014, Natal presented a bill to deal with water scarcity by prohibiting its exportation during droughts, which received the cognomen of P. C. 1764.

 2020 San Juan mayoral campaign

 In November 2019, Natal announced his candidacy for mayor of San Juan as the Movimiento Victoria Ciudadana party's candidate in the 2020 mayoral election.
 He placed second in the election, losing to Senator Miguel Romero of the New Progressive Party.

-After the election, Natal launched a legal battle demanding a new election for the municipality's 77th Unit, which groups together several forms of absentee-voting and mail-in ballots, claiming widespread irregularities during the counting process and leading to the election.
+After the election, Natal launched a legal battle demanding a new election for the municipality's 77th Unit, which groups together several forms of absentee-voting and mail-in ballots, claiming widespread irregularities during the counting process and leading up to the election.
 His lawsuit was dismissed by a judge in January 2021.